winitzki/scall/tutorial/dhall_first_principles.md

-# Functional programming from first principles
+## Functional programming from first principles

-We will logically derive a functional programming language similar to Dhall by following certain principles of language design motivated by mathematical experience.
+One can logically derive a functional programming language similar to Dhall by following certain principles of language design motivated by mathematical experience.

-## Some principles of functional programming
+#### Some principles of functional programming

 - A program is a (large) expression built up by combining smaller expressions.
 - Any changeable part of a program can be replaced by another expression, giving us another valid program.